Really OLD Archives:

 Here is Keith at the University of Maryland meeting with percussion majors Stephen and Marty.

-Keith is a percussionist with the Florida Philharmonic Orchestra and Director of Percussion at Florida International University.
-He spends his summers on the faculty at the Interlochen Arts Camp in Interlochen, Michigan.
+Keith is a percussionist with the Florida Philharmonic Orchestra and Director of Percussion at Florida

 Check out Keith's web site HERE.